 You can create an Objective from:

-- The list page
+The list page

-First, navigate to the individual, team or organization that the Objective is for.
-Go ahead and click on the New Objective button.
+First, navigate to the individual, team, or organization that the Objective is for.
+Go ahead and click on the New Objective '+' button.

 1. A short, but descriptive name for the objective

 Owner: This is the user who owns this Objective - best practice suggests that every OKR have a clear owner even if it is a team or organization objective

 Time Period: The quarter or time period this Objective belongs to

 Creating Key Results

 Key Results contribute to achieving the objective; if all the KRs are accomplished, then the objective must be achieved, so choose them accordingly.
 Find the objective you just made and select ‘Add Key Result’.
 This will allow you to edit inline.

 Ally makes it easy to jumpstart the OKR process by providing templates for common Objectives across different verticals in an organization.
-To create an Objective from a template, select ‘See Popular OKRs’ and choose from our extensive library of presets ranging from Sales and Marketing Objectives to People and Product Management.
+To create an Objective from a template, select ‘See Sample OKRs’ and choose from our extensive library of presets ranging from Sales and Marketing Objectives to People and Product Management.

 From here, you can tweak the template Objectives - or any other Objective - to your company’s specifications by using the handy Edit functions available on the Objectives page.
 You can also hover your cursor over the Objective to find the Edit option.